Visualization#

 viewer.log_state(state)

-For a complete example with UI controls for playback, see newton/examples/example_replay_viewer.py
+For a complete example with UI controls for playback, see newton/examples/example_replay_viewer.py.

 Key parameters: